 Glimpses of the past can be seen in León's historic buildings, architecture, and Roman walls.
 Once the capital of an important Christian Kingdom in the Middle Ages, León has many beautiful cathedrals, with grand steeples and interesting stained glass windows.

 León is a vibrant city of 130,000 residents that maintains a small town feel.
 The local culture is lively and social; by day, people enjoy León's orchards, gardens, and meadows; by night, the downtown fills with people ready for an evening out.

 The Universidad de León was founded in 1979 and has been growing ever since.
 There are approximately 13,000 students attending the University.
 Learn more about the Universidad de León on their website, or read the Guide for International Students.

 Most students enroll in Spanish language courses at the El Centro de Idiomas, although you have the option of selecting among the Universidad de León's 3,000 courses in other disciplines.
-You are only encouraged to take non-Spanish courses if you are fluent in Spanish.
+You are only encouraged to take regular university courses if you are fluent in Spanish.